 He and his team didn’t settle on enamel immediately.
 They examined many structures in animals that had to withstand shocks and vibrations: bones, shells, carapaces and teeth.
 These living structures changed from species to species and over the eons.

 Tooth enamel told a different story.
-Under an electron microscope, it shared a similar structure whether it came from a Tyrannosaurus, a walrus, a sea urchin or Kotov himself.
-(He contributed his own wisdom tooth to the effort.)
+Under an electron microscope, it shared a similar structure whether it came from a Tyrannosaurus, a walrus, a sea urchin or a human.

 “To me, this is opposite to what’s happening with every other tissue in the process of evolution.
 Their structures diversified tremendously but not the structure of enamel,” said Kotov.